Stakers-space/staking-scripts/teku/beacon_log_monitor/README.md

 systemctl status tekubeacon_logmonitor.service
 ```
 > [!NOTE]
-> If the service did not start properly, it mey require to set access to `journal` for the service user
+> If the service did not start properly, it may require to set access to `journal` for the service user
 >
 > ```sudo usermod -aG systemd-journal <serviceUser>```
 ```